Best Patch for Zoom Fatigue: A Wearable Ritual for Video-Call Days

 1. Apply Your Patch BEFORE Your First Meeting

-Don't wait until you're already drowning.
-Stick on your patch during your morning routineâwhile coffee brews, while you're brushing your teethâso it kicks in by the time you're logging on.
+Make it part of your morning routineâwhile coffee brews, while you're brushing your teethâso the ritual is in place by the time you log on.

 Best application spots: Upper arm, shoulder, or chest (anywhere you won't fidget with it during calls).